 As more pressure builds up, all of us have snapped our spring bars before, and you always remember the pain that follows.
 With Straptek, you don’t have to worry about snapping your spring bars into your hands, which is something that makes adjusting your weight distribution system easier for new RVers.

 While I didn’t encounter any issues with sway on my test run up to the Colorado mountains with my trailer, I couldn’t tell a difference towing with Straptek versus my hitch and chains setup.
 I don’t think this has anything to do with Straptek and that the ride was smooth and free from the wind.
 When I make my first trip up to Wyoming this summer, that’ll be the true test of Straptek’s sway control properties.
 I’ll update this review accordingly.

 I’m excited by what Straptek can do for new RVers as they get used to securing a hitch, adjusting tongue weight and controlling sway.

 How to Buy Straptek

 Straptek is available in both original equipment manufacturer (OEM) and aftermarket models, so you don’t have to buy a brand-new weight distribution hitch to enjoy the benefits that Straptek offers.
-The design of Straptek also means it is easier to choose the position to install at so you don’t have to worry about propane tanks or other items on your trailer’s tongue getting in the way.
+The design of Straptek also means it is easier to choose the position to install it so you don’t have to worry about propane tanks or other items on your trailer’s tongue getting in the way.

-Straptek’s winch and strap system is designed to be much easier to install and use than a traditional weight distribution system while also providing superior sway control.
+Straptek’s winch and strap system are designed to be much easier to install and use than a traditional weight distribution system while also providing superior sway control.
 If you’re unhappy with your current weight distribution system or don’t have one at all, consider Straptek to keep your trailer efficient, safe and stable.